bugcrowd/templates/submissions/description/server_security_misconfiguration/no_rate_limiting_on_form/change_password/template.md

 ## Steps to Reproduce

-1. Enable a HTTP intercept proxy, such as Burp Suite or OWASP ZAP, to record and intercept web traffic from your browser
+1. Enable a HTTP intercept proxy, such as Burp Suite or OWASP ZAP
 1. Using a browser, sign into the application
 1. Navigate to {{url}} and fill out the password change form
 1. Submit the form while using the HTTP intercept proxy to intercept the request